-The Hermès craftsmanship model means that 61% of the House's objects are produced in in-house and exclusive workshops, 80% of which are located in France.
-The remaining 39% come from suppliers, the vast majority of which are located in France and Europe.
-Thus, of the top 50 suppliers of materials or products, 52% are in France, 42% are in Europe and only 7% are in countries further afield.
+The Hermès craftsmanship model means that 58% of its objects are produced in-house, in exclusive workshops, 78% of which are located in France.
+The remaining 42% come from suppliers, the vast majority of which are located in France and Europe.
+Thus, of the top 50 direct suppliers (materials or products), 60% are located in France and 34% elsewhere in Europe.